Nik-Hendricks/PWA-MUI/readme.md

 ```
 Pages are just custom elements with `class="view"` the `/public/css/main.css/` file will handle the styling for the page. all you need to do is use the custom elements in the `innerHTML`

-all of the predefined components are in `/public/components/` this example
+all of the predefined components are in `/public/components/` of this example